-At the same time, we argue that the presumption of tunneling in diversified family groups is unsupported.
+At the same time, we argue that the presumption of wealth tunneling in diversified family groups is unsupported.
 Family groups are grounded in reputational incentives, as they have multi-generational concerns and possess long-term goals.
 These incentives may prevent family controlling shareholders from expropriating wealth from the minority shareholders through RPTs that belie their reputation and hence their ability to access the capital markets as a repeat player.
-75 A family group may have years (perhaps generations) of family capital at stake in transactions.
-76
+As Khanna and Yafeh have demonstrated by providing a detailed overview of the literature, the family group structure often helps to fill a number of institutional voids or weaknesses.
+Thus, if the court system moves slowly (as it does in countries such as India) then transacting with a family group may provide more assurances than relying on contractual promises.
+A family group may have years (perhaps generations) of family capital at stake in transactions.

 Available evidence supports the benefits of group structures and RPTs among family-owned enterprises where they perform a constructive role.
-In emerging markets like India, the evolution of corporate groups has been attributed to poorly functioning institutions, and the need for establishing mechanisms of risk sharing among various components of the group.77 The theoretical and empirical literature identifies several functions that diversified corporate groups in India perform.78
+In emerging markets like India, the evolution of corporate groups has been attributed to poorly functioning institutions, and the need for establishing mechanisms of risk sharing among various components of the group.
+The theoretical and empirical literature identifies several functions that diversified corporate groups in India perform.
+For instance, one study shows that up to a threshold, group diversification reduces the performance of group affiliates, but thereafter it results in incremental performance improvements.
+This suggests that the mostly highly diversified Indian business groups in fact add value to their shareholders.
+Furthermore, intragroup loans figure prominently as a form of RPTs among Indian business groups.
+Some studies show that intragroup loans are used to smooth liquidity across firms as a means of providing support to member firms, while others document that intragroup loans are used as an important means to support financially weaker firms within the group, especially those that are in financial distress.